redbadger/awesome-badger/_posts/2020-10-12-writing-a-browser-based-webassembly-application-in-rust.md

 ### Calling JavaScript Functionality from Rust

-In order for the Rust coding to invoke functionality in the host environment, we need to use the `#[wasm-bindgen]` macro in conjunction with Rust's Foreign Function Interface (FFI)
+In order for the Rust coding to invoke functionality in the host environment, we need to use the `#[wasm-bindgen]` macro in conjunction with Rust's Foreign Function Interface (FFI).

 A typical task for a Web-based application is to be able to write trace/debug output to the Browser's console.
 This can be done as follows:

 In any module that requires this functionality, declare the use of an FFI in conjunction with the `#[wasm-bindgen]` macro: